Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 As each station has a time limit to ensure baseball tryouts run smoothly, evaluators have the task of scoring players in a timely manner.
 This is where baseball evaluation software comes in.
 Say goodbye to printing out evaluation forms and handing them out to every evaluator at tryouts (with the risk of them not getting handed back in).

-With a baseball evaluation app, evaluators can score players on any skill by either: using a slider or manually entering an objective score (i.e., fastball speed time).
+Additionally, with a baseball evaluation app, evaluators can score players on any skill by either: using a slider or manually entering an objective score (i.e., fastball speed time).

-Baseball evaluation template
+Baseball evaluation app

 Score athletes right on your mobile device or tablet in the SkillShark app